5 MORE Ways To Stay Organized As A Writer Or Freelancer

 Alternatively, you could use Mailchimp or another email campaign manager.
 These two are the most popular, but it’s totally up to you.
 Mailchimp is a little unconventional but it has a lot of capabilities.

 Both of these options (and most others out there) offer free accounts with basic capabilities as well as different tiers for paid accounts with all sorts of additional features.
-Please note, automated emails are free with Mailchimp and require at least, the $14/month plan from Squarespace and free accounts with both services do not allow you to hide their branding (the Squarespace or Mailchimp logos will be at the bottom of your emails).
+Please note, automated emails are free with Mailchimp.
+Automated emails through Squarespace require you to purchase the $14/month plan.
+Free or trial accounts with both platforms do not allow you to hide their branding (the Squarespace or Mailchimp logos will be at the bottom of your emails).

-Mailchimp’s logo in the footer of free plans.
+A screenshot of Mailchimp’s logo in the footer of their free plan option.
+Photo by Payton Hayes.

 I have used Mailchimp, but currently, I use the Squarespace email campaign manager, so most of the tips in this guide will be for these two services.
 I won’t go too in-depth with the features, but I’ll include links to the respective guides.